 When New Teeth Arrive

 Your child's first primary or baby teeth will begin to erupt between the ages of six and 12 months, and will continue to erupt until about age three.
 When your child has finished teething, you can expect a total of 20 primary teeth.
+Care for baby teeth should begin as soon as the first tooth appears.
+We recommend that you bring your child in for an exam no later than his or her first birthday.
+And regular six-month checkups from then on will put kids on a similar schedule to most adults.

 Permanent teeth begin erupting at age six, and continue until age 21.
 Adults have 28 permanent teeth (32, including wisdom teeth).